nicolasfara/experiment-multitier-modularization/src/main/scala/it/unibo/capabilities/design.md

 It is clear that not all the functionalities required by the program can be executed on the same device, and for this reason, the system should be partitioned to be able to execute the program.

-In this context, pulverization models [^1] help to *partition* the system into different components wired together, determining the overall (collective) system specification.
+In this context, pulverization models[^1] help to *partition* the system into different components wired together, determining the overall (collective) system specification.
 However, these models do not capture as a first-class citizen the *placement* of the components, neither the *capabilities* of the hosts where the components are executed.
 They provide a highly flexible way for partitioning the system, but they do not provide a way to specify *where* the component can be executed and *what* are the requirements of it in terms of capabilities.

-Related approaches, as in the context of multitier programming, provide a way to specify directly into the function's type the *placement* of it, letting the compiler checking the validity of the placement.
+Related approaches, as in the context of multitier programming[^2], provide a way to specify directly into the function's type the *placement* of it, letting the compiler checking the validity of the placement.
 Even though this approach solves the problem of placement, it does not provide a way to specify the *capabilities* required by the function,